 The LC experience is open to all students, including both residential and non-residential students.
 While the experience is open to all class years, preference will be given to first-year students and upper-level students who were already accepted into an LC for the 2021-2022 academic year.

-The Well-Being LLC program is grounded in and supports the development of the following principles:
+The Well-Being LC program is grounded in, and supports, the development of the following principles:

 Mindfulness-focused: Developing basic mindful awareness skills involves deliberately paying attention in the present moment, to whatever is unfolding, with a non-judgmental approach that includes curiosity, kindness, and acceptance.
 Without mindfulness, situations involving psychological or physical distress can sometimes deteriorate rapidly.
 With mindfulness and with other self-management practices, students are better equipped to respond skillfully rather than react unskillfully to the complexity and immediacy of their lives.

-Values-guided: The Well-Being LLC supports students in actively and continually clarifying their personal values in addition to the embodiment of mindfulness, compassion, creativity, self-efficacy, and community resilience.
-Sharing their values, experiences, knowledge, and healthy coping skills is an important aspect of peer support in the Well-Being LLC program.
+Values-guided: The Well-Being LC supports students in actively and continually clarifying their personal values in addition to the embodiment of mindfulness, compassion, creativity, self-efficacy, and community resilience.
+Sharing their values, experiences, knowledge, and healthy coping skills is an important aspect of peer support in the Well-Being LC program.

 Self-directed: Well-being is a process that must be directed by the individual student, who defines her or his own goals and designs a unique path towards those goals in the context of college life.
 The most empowered students assume personal responsibility for their own self-care, practice healthy coping strategies, seek appropriate support, and utilize campus resources.

 Responsibility: We must all assume responsibility for our own self-care and journey of adult development.
 Being a member in the Well-Being LC supports students in working to understand and give meaning to their experiences and supports them in identifying coping strategies and integrative processes to promote personal well-being and community flourishing.